Tornado Facts & History

 - The strongest tornadoes have rotating winds of more than 250 mph.

-- Tornadoes can be one mile wide and stay on the ground over 50 miles.
+- Tornadoes can be more than one mile wide and stay on the ground for over 50 miles.

 - Tornadoes may appear nearly transparent until dust and debris are picked up or a cloud forms within the funnel.

 - The average forward speed is 30 mph but may vary from nearly stationary to 70 mph.